'Devastated' Joe Musgrove needs Tommy John surgery and won't pitch for the Padres in the NLDS

 “I'm devastated about not being able to finish what we started,” an emotional Musgrove said in the Padres dugout.
 “It's just a matter of coming to grips with that this is it for me.”

-Musgrove is the latest in a series of MLB pitchers who've sustained UCL injuries this season, including Atlanta's Spencer Strider, Cleveland's Shane Bieber and Toronto's Alek Manoah.
+Musgrove is just the latest in a series of MLB pitchers who've sustained UCL injuries this season, including Atlanta's Spencer Strider, Cleveland's Shane Bieber, Toronto's Alek Manoah and Miami's Eury Pérez.

 Musgrove left Game 2 of the NL Wild Card Series with elbow tightness.
 He threw two slow curveballs to fall behind 2-1 on Atlanta's Matt Olson with two outs in the fourth and was visited by pitching coach Ruben Niebla.
 Padres manager Mike Shildt and an athletic trainer joined them, and Musgrove came out.